 Latest information from the University.

-This page has been set up to provide information for anyone at the University with questions or concerns about coronavirus (COVID-19).
+This page has been set up to provide information for anyone at the University with questions or concerns about coronavirus (Covid-19).
 It will be updated on a regular basis.
 For links to more detailed information on specific staff, student, applicant and operational needs, please visit our coronavirus hub.

 View all page updates

 - 27 May: Message from the VC added

 - 15 May: Message from Professor Patrick Grant added